forestgrape/coronavirus/index.md

 # Understanding Betacoronaviruses and their Diseases

 This page contains topics around Covid and Coronaviruses.
-The content discussed is broad and reaches from practical tips to current re-search topics including new hypotheses (which are tagged as 'explorative').
+The content discussed is broad and reaches from practical tips to current re-search topics including new hypotheses which are tagged as 'explorative'.

+Practical tips & tricks are discussed in [Public Suggestions and Tips](./1_introduction/suggestions.md).
+The section [bird view of content](#bird-view-of-content) overviews the overall content and in the [content](#content) section the topics discussed are presented in more detail.
+Usually it is possible to cherry pick content.
+Usually there is a summary outlining the concepts.
+The more 'in depth' content sometimes is somewhat technical.

 ## Sections of this Chapter (index)
 * [Bird View of Content](#bird-view-of-content): Gives a short overview of the different topics.